Getting Ready for Pregnancy

 Known inherited conditions in the family

-The Pregnancy Planning Family Screen will ask you about your health and family, and our genetics experts will create a Personalized Screening Plan to suggest any specialized genetic screening that might be important for you to consider.
+The Prospective Parent Family Screen will ask you about your health and family, and our genetics experts will create a Personalized Screening Plan to suggest any specialized genetic screening that might be important for you to consider.
 Knowing genetic information in advance gives parents-to-be more time and more options.
 We can help coordinate any testing you want to pursue, or you can ask your provider to help with testing.
 Knowing genetic information in advance gives parents-to-be more time and more options.

 You may wonder whether your prenatal care provider can help you consider your family health history.
 Studies show that genetics experts can provide more detailed information about genetic risk and testing.
 Prenatal care providers want what is best for their patients, but genetics is changing very fast and it can be hard to keep up.
 In fact, about 10% of women or couples have a risk to their baby that was not found through standard prenatal care.

 One additional step you could consider as you plan for pregnancy is genetic testing.
 The American College of Obstetrics and Gynecology (ACOG) supports a special type of genetic testing called carrier testing during or prior to pregnancy.